 LEP electroweak working group and others, demonstrates impressively the predictive power of electroweak unification and quantum loop corrections.
 We have performed the fit using the most recent experimental measurements and state-of-the-art SM predictions.
-Note: Results/Plots presented on this page include latest results until Sep 2012.
-We interpret the new boson discovered at the LHC as the SM Higgs boson and use the measurements from ATLAS and CMS for the Higgs boson mass MH.
+Note: We interpret the new boson discovered at the LHC as the SM Higgs boson and use the measurements from ATLAS and CMS for the Higgs boson mass MH.
 More details can be found in our latest publication The Electroweak Fit of the Standard Model after the Discovery of a New Boson at the LHC.
 New since the last publication:

 - The mass of the W boson (MW) is calculated with the full two-loop corrections and known beyond-two-loop corrections from

 (M. Awramik et al., Phys.
 Rev. D69, 053006 (2004), hep-ph/0311148).